 Ball spin is what causes the ball to break due to aerodynamic forces acting on it during flight.
 The direction of break is the same as the spin direction.
 The amount of break is dependent on the spin rate, so knowing both of these values tells you about both the direction and amount of break that you can expect from your pitches.

 Real Life Example:

-A riseball has backspin, meaning that as the ball moves away from you, the leading edge (side toward the catcher) is moving upward as it spins.
+A fastball has backspin, meaning that as the ball moves away from you, the leading edge (side toward the catcher) is moving upward as it spins.
 We define the direction using a clock face.
-12:00 is the top of the clock face, so an ideal fastball, whose spin direction is straight up, would be measured as a 12:00 spin direction.
+12:00 is the top of the clock face, so an ideal fastball, would be measured as a 12:00 spin direction.

-A fastball and dropball, on the other hand, have top spin, meaning that the leading edge of the ball moves downward, toward 6:00 on the clock.
-So an ideal dropball spin direction is measured as 6:00.
+A curveball, on the other hand, has top spin, meaning that the leading edge of the ball moves downward, toward 6:00 on the clock.
+So an ideal curveball spin direction is measured as 6:00.

-Your actual riseball and dropball (and other pitches) probably have spin directions that are slightly different from 12:00 or 6:00, which is fine.
+Your actual curveball and (and other top spin pitches) probably have spin directions that are slightly different from 12:00 or 6:00, which is fine.
 That makes you unique as a pitcher.
 Knowing the spin direction of each of your pitches helps you understand how they actually break.

 This is the total spin divided by the active spin (or the spin that contributes to the movement of the pitch).
 Spin efficiency is not necessarily a higher is better type of metric.
 Certain pitch types will be effective even at lower Spin Efficiency percentages.

 The difference in horizontal location at the plate from a pitch that was thrown with no spin compared to the actual pitch that was thrown.

 The difference in vertical location at the plate from a pitch that was thrown with no spin compared to the actual pitch that was thrown.